jerome-trc/biomorph/ATTRIB.md

 The Fist's state machine is derived from code written by Realm667 user That_One_Doom_Mod and Wh1teFang.

+The GLDEFS and state machines for the BFG10K and Plasma Bolt were devised by the Skulltag Team and converted to ZScript by Realm667 user Ghastly_dragon.

 The Impactor Gauntlet's state machine is derived from code written by Realm667 user TheDoomedArchvile.

 The GLDEFS for the Plasma Globule were devised by Realm667 user Robot J.